Nabster101/Nabster101/README.md

 ### 😄 About Myself 😄

 I'm Pietro Costanzi Fantini, a Frontend developer and Graphics designer.
-I'm a young, dynamic and resourceful teen
+I'm a young, dynamic and resourceful developer
 open to any kind of life/working experience and eager to prove his worth.

 <!-- Working -->
 ### 🔨 What I’m currently working on 🔨
-- Development of a website in Gatsby.js for <a href="https://github.com/Coding-Bunker/official-website" target="_top">Coding Bunker</a>
-- Development of the online <a href="https://www.itisfermi.edu.it/Orario/19_30%20ott_web/index.html" target="_top">timetable</a> for my highschool
+- Getting my degree in Computer Science!
 - My personal <a href="http://pietro.ml/" target="_top">Portfolio</a>

 <!-- Learning -->
 ### 📚 What I’m currently learning 📚
 - I'm taking multiple courses on Udemy on web development (JS, CSS, HTML, TS)
-- Learning mainly REACT and Gatsby.js lately
+- Learning mainly REACT
 - Getting started on backend development and databse management (MySQL, PHP)

 <!-- My objectives sections -->